 Scheduling NDepend for a set of solutions

-In a project that I am currently working on, I use NDepend to continuously run a scheduled code analysis on a bunch of solutions that make up a large part of the software infrastructure of a major Swedish company.
+In a project of mine, I use NDepend to continuously run a scheduled code analysis on a bunch of solutions that make up a large part of the software infrastructure of a major Swedish company.

-By scheduling these analyses to run once a week, using the previous results as a baseline for comparison, I hope that this will make it easier to detect patterns that we want to avoid and pin-point good practices that we want to embrace.
+By scheduling these analyses to run once a week, using previous results as a baseline for comparison, it will be easier to detect patterns to avoid and pin-point good practices that we want to embrace.

 Although we use Team City as build server, I have setup these scheduled analyses to run from my personal computer during this first test phase.
-It is not optimal, but for now it will do.
+It’s not optimal, but will do for now.

 The analyses are triggered from a simple bat script, that does the following:

 - It first checks out each solution from source control.

 - It then run a pre-created NDepend analysis for each solution.